ruihong123/TimberSaw/README.md

 * RocksDB-RDMA (2KB): To better leverage the byte-addressability of the remote memory, we configure the block size as 2KB to illustrate the impact of block size.
 * Memory-RocksDB-RDMA: We further shrink the block size to the size of a key-value pair, making the SSTable byte-addressable.
 * Nova-LSM: Nova-LSM is an optimized LSM-tree for storage disaggregation (instead ofmemory disaggregation).
 We make it running on tmpfs to make the comparison fair.
-* Sherman
+* Sherman is a highly optimized B-tree for the memory disaggregated architecture.
+We use the source code available in [Sherman: A Write-Optimized Distributed B+Tree Index on Disaggregated Memory ](https://github.com/thustorage/Sherman).

 ### Parameter Configurations
 We set the same parameters of dLSM and other baseline solutions.
-The SSTable file size is set to 64MB andthe bloom filters key size is set to 10 bits.
-For in-memory buffers,the MemTable size is set to 64MB.
-We set 12 and 4 backgroundthreads for compaction and flushing, respectively.
-The number of immutable tables is set to 10 to fully utilize the background flushing threads.
+The SSTable file size is set to 64MB and the bloom filters key size is set to 10 bits.
+For in-memory buffers, the MemTable size is set to 64MB.
+We set 12 and 4 background threads for compaction and flushing, respectively.
+The number of immutable tables is set to 16 to fully utilize the background flushing threads.
 To accelerate  compaction further, subcompaction is enabled with 12 workers.
-These parameters are largely consistent with RocksDB’s settings.
+These parameters are largely consistent with RocksDB's settings.
+Unless otherwise stated, dLSM is configured to have 1 shard.
 For Nova-LSM, the subrange is set to 64 to maximize concurrency in background compaction.
+For Sherman, we follow the default block size (1KB) in the source code.
+To minimize the RDMA remote accesses, we follow to cache all the internal nodes of the B-tree in local memory.

 ### Write Performance